chronoDave/Doombox/README.md

  - Ctr+Alt+\\:    Toggle play / pause

 ## Roadmap
 Doombox is currently in early development.
-You can follow the development of Doombox on [Notion](https://www.notion.so/chronodave/c4662486b3484d5cb3a5bc9a51a3d4d1?v=8c72fc47dcf04071b8f3588126dbf82f).
+You can follow the development of Doombox on the [Projects page](https://github.com/chronoDave/Doombox/projects/1).

 ## License
 This project is licensed under the [Gnu General Public License](https://github.com/chronoDave/Doombox/blob/master/LICENSE).